talhabayburtlu/issue-tracking-system/README.md

 ## :door: Gateway Service
 Responsible for redirecting client requests to relative microservices and returns the response.
+Applies authentication by communicating with keycloak.
+Restricts direct access to other microservices.

 ## :bookmark: Discovery Service
 Responsible for holding a registry for other microservices to register themselves to communicate.
-Each microservice obtain unique identifier for introducing themselves to other microservices.
+Each microservice obtain unique identifier for introducing themselves to gateway and other microservices.
-Discovery service handles this registration operation.
+Discovery service handles the registration operation.

 ## :outbox_tray: Keycloak Integration Service
-Responsible for management and synchronization of users, projects and user roles that are used in Issue Tracking Service via Kafka.
+Responsible for management and synchronization of users, projects and user roles that are used in Issue Tracking Service via Kafka connection.
 * When a user or group is created or deleted in Keycloak, it's information is sent to ITS for handling the creation of the user and project.
 * When a user is linked to group, it's information is sent to ITS for linking user and project by generating a membership.
 * When a predefined role is selected to be created or deleted for a user linked to a group, it's information sent to ITS for generating relative role to be create for that membership

-## :calendar: Issue Tracking Service
+## :calendar: <a name="issue-tracking-service"> Issue Tracking Service
 Responsible for agile organizations to track their progress by generating issues of the projects they are in.
 * Users that participates into a project can manage issues.
 They can do that if they are a membership of that project.
 * A project can have categories, states and sprints that issues can be configured with.